-16. This document is the Draft Final Report of the Mission on Scoping Study of Rural Finance for Australia-Indonesia Partnership for Decentralization.
-The Draft Final Report (DFR) is the third deliverable of this consultancy and aims at presenting the key findings and recommendations of the mission conducted on 1-18 June, 2013.
-The DFR follows the Inception Report submitted on 7 June 2013 and the Aide Memoire submitted on 18 June 2013.
-The DFR is organized into seven sections as follows:
+16. This document is the Final Report2 of the Mission on Scoping Study of Rural Finance for Australia-Indonesia Partnership for Decentralization.
+The Final Report is the fourth deliverable of this consultancy and aims at presenting the key findings and recommendations of the mission conducted on 1-18 June, 2013.
+The Final Report follows the Inception Report submitted on 7 June 2013 and the Aide Memoire submitted on 18 June 2013, and the Draft Final Report submitted on 12 July 2013.
+The Final Report is organized into seven sections as follows: